The Top 5 Hindi Web Shows of 2020

 Related to Hindi Web Shows of 2020 – How Paatal Lok Highlights The Impasse Of The Transgender Community In India

 As the underdog inspector Hathiram Chaudhary, Jaideep Ahlawat channels the anger, frustration, and masculine gaze of a tired man working under an unforgiving system, quite excellently.
 Abhishek Banerjee delivers a strong performance as Hathora Tyagi, a sadistic criminal with his strong faith in what he considers.
 Neeraj Kabi shines as an arrogant liberal journalist with a ‘privilege problem’.
 These are just a few mentions in a perfectly acted ensemble cast, that syncs wonderfully with an enjoyably tense screenplay.
-So the third place of the top 5 Hindi web shows of 2020.
+So the second place of the top 5 Hindi web shows of 2020.

 Watch Paatal Lok online on Prime Video